Using a remote disk with Syncrify

 Using UNC-style paths

-Syncrify server runs as a service on Windows machine.
-The concept of mapped drives on Windows is associated with user login - meaning when you login to your account on Windows, the OS creates this map.
+The Syncrify server runs as a service on Windows machine.
+The concept of mapped drives on Windows is associated with user login which means when you login to your account on Windows, the OS creates this map.
 Therefore, mapped drives are not available to program running as service.